Spiritual usually known as "(In) My Father's House", originally created by blacks during slavery.

 "My father's house" could be a synonym for Africa.

-A version of "In My Father's House" is printed in Carl Sandburg's 1927 American Songbag.
+A version of "In My Father's House" was also printed in Carl Sandburg's 1927 American Songbag.

 In 1929 a slightly different version was printed in the hymnbook Songs Of Cheer For Children